White Sox vs. Guardians Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox's Mike Clevinger (2-3) will make his ninth start of the season.
+- Dylan Cease (2-2) will take to the mound for the White Sox and make his 10th start of the season.

 |Opponent